October 15, 2024

 This article explores these “rules” and is part of my mission to equip nonprofit CEOs with essential tools and mindsets to bridge the gap between now and their visions.

 Your unique identity might seem obvious—perhaps you are the only animal shelter in the region.
-However, as more nonprofits emerge and the environment becomes crowded, maintaining your uniqueness can be challenging.
+However, as more nonprofits emerge and the environment becomes crowded, maintaining uniqueness can challenge.
 Dig deeper.
 Analyze your community.
 Consider questions such as:

 • Who’s here?